n6ls0n/coding-video-notes/README.md

 #### Transform and Quantization Process

-- The output of the prediction process is a residual block, which is also the input to the transform and quantization process.
-The transform process converts this block of residual samples into a block of transform coefficients.
+- The output of the prediction process is a residual block, which is also the input to the transform and quantization process

+- The transform process converts this block of residual samples into a block of transform coefficients.
 In itself, the transform does not remove or reduce information.
-Instead, it represents the block in a different form or domain.
-The quantization process reduces the precision and the dynamic range of eahc of the transform coefficients.
+Instead, it represents the block in a different form or domain

+- The quantization process reduces the precision and the dynamic range of each of the transform coefficients.
 Quantization is a lossy process i.e. it removes information and is not reversible

 - A two-dimensional transform converts a block of image samples into a block of transform coefficients.
 The transform coefficients represent the spatial frequency content in the original block of samples